garethclews/xmonad-aloysius/README.md

 | Music    | `spotify` |
 | IDE      | `emacs`   |

-If you prefer other apps then edit them in this file.
+If you prefer other apps then edit the variables in this file.
+At some point you will probably need to be doing this anyway and it helps you to get familiar with the structure of my environment.

 # Installation instructions